K6 Math Logo

 They are indicating a problem with algebraic variables.
 There are many printable math worksheets at your disposal on this site to give your child plenty of algebra practice.

-At about Fourth grade, your child should have the ability to solve algebraic equations and inequalities using procedures and algebra facts.
+At about Fourth grade, your child should have the ability to solve algebraic equations and inequalities with one variable, using procedures and algebra facts.
 They will rely less and less on observations and trial and error.

-Showing your child algebra surrounding them in everyday life might be the Algebra Help they need.
+Showing your kid algebra in use in daily life might just be the help they need.

 Making use of a weighing scale image can greatly assist with inequalities in a visual way.
 If you know your child is a visual learner, aids like this will work wonders for their algebra comprehension.